 We have identified numerous unfulfilled market needs for energy conversion, where current technologies have been unable to provide commercially viable solutions.

-In essence, MicroPower’s will be a disruptive technology that greatly expands the market by delivering efficiencies and cost-effectiveness that haven’t been possible previously, and creating entirely new market applications, from portable power solutions for troops in the field and others without access to grid power, to improving the efficiency of industrial plants and vehicles.
+In essence, MicroPower provides a disruptive technology that greatly expands the capabilities of thermoelectrics by delivering efficiencies and cost-effectiveness that haven’t been possible previously, and creating entirely new market applications, from portable power solutions for troops in the field and others without access to grid power, to improving the efficiency of industrial plants.

-We believe that it’s a particularly opportune time to be introducing our technology given widespread concern about global warming caused by increasing amounts of carbon and other toxic emissions and the earth’s decreasing capacity to absorb them.
-At the same time, many countries are feeling increasingly vulnerable due to their dependence upon imported fossil fuels.
+At the same time, we believe it’s a particularly opportune moment to be introducing our technology given widespread concern about global warming caused by increasing amounts of carbon and other toxic emissions and the earth’s decreasing capacity to absorb them.

 While renewable forms of energy production will hopefully provide a long-term solution, they remain decades away from becoming our main source of energy, meaning that our reliance on fossil fuels looks set to continue for the foreseeable future.
 Wouldn’t it be nice if we could find a way to stretch those limited resources a little longer by making their use more efficient?

-Indeed, numerous states in the US officially recognize waste heat recovery as a renewable source of energy, enabling companies to earn “renewable energy credits” that they can then sell.
-There are various similar incentives around the world to encourage industry to become cleaner and more energy efficient, all of which help create a more receptive environment for our technology.
+Indeed, various incentives are emerging globally to encourage industry to become cleaner and more energy efficient, all of which help create a more receptive environment for our technology.

-Indeed, MicroPower’s technology is also able to thrive upon new heat sources and processes designed for the future, such as solar-thermal energy, pyrolysis, fuel cell technologies, nuclear power and LENR technologies.
-This sentiment is growing, from private businesses and commercial markets, through to leading governmental renewable energy departments.
+On top of that, MicroPower’s technology is also able to thrive upon new heat sources and processes designed for the future, such as solar-thermal energy, pyrolysis, fuel cells and LENR technologies.